Connecting in location

 Accessibility and mobility of goods

 The port of Antwerp is a world port.
-It is the 11th largest port in the world and the 2nd largest port in Europe.
+It is the 13th largest port in the world, the 2nd largest port in Europe and the largest European port for conventional cargo.
 This makes it a major gateway to Europe.

 The Antwerp port has an excellent infrastructure for receiving all types of transports and goods.
 Moreover, absolutely no other port is so centrally located in Europe as Antwerp, which makes transport to the consumers easier, more sustainable, more efficient and consequently less expensive.